 What stood out to me was their irresistibly affordable first-trial rate at S$28 for any of their premium services (as at time of writing).
 I was surprised to learn that even complex and lengthy services such as rebonding, colouring and perming also qualify for the first trial rate.
 All you need to do is to visit its website and fill up the form to claim the offer.

 I also understand that guests would be served a pack of macarons and bottled mineral water.
-That’s a thoughtful gesture especially during such pandemic times when hygiene is of great importance.
+That’s a thoughtful gesture especially during such pandemic times when hygiene is of paramount concern.
 By the way, I’ve tried the macarons and let me tell you this – they were so yummilicious!
 I couldn’t stop at one even though I’m normally not a fan of sweet stuff.
 Gosh, I’m missing them already!

-Other than the treats, Yoon Salon has also dedicated a photo corner to help customers take before-after photos.
+Other than the treats, Yoon Salon also has a dedicated photo corner to help customers take before-after photos.
 Each customer will walk away with these digital photos that document their hair transformation journey.
 Find out more about their services through the link above, and don’t forget to claim your first trial offer while it lasts.

 This post is brought to you by Yoon Salon